irit-melodi/educe/docs/stac-util.rst

 stac-util
 ---------
-The stac-util kit provides some potentially useful queries on the corpus.
+The stac-util toolkit provides some potentially useful queries on the corpus.

 stac-util text
 ~~~~~~~~~~~~~~